Green-Software-Foundation/patterns/patterns/match-utilization-requirements-of-vm.md

 Change the number of resources allocated to a VM to match the utilization requirements of the VM.
 For example, adding a vCPU if the VM is running high CPU utilization or removing memory if the server is not using all of its allocated memory.

-Select a pre-configured server that better matches the utilization requirements of the process.

 ## SCI Impact

 `SCI = (E * I) + M per R`